-Until a COVID-19 vaccine is developed, school districts across Minnesota are going to need support in charting a path to safely and responsibly reopen buildings and transportation to students and staff.
+Until the COVID-19 vaccines are widely administered, school districts across Minnesota are going to need support in charting a path to safely and responsibly reopen buildings and transportation to students and staff.

 Several education and health organizations have developed plans and guidelines around reopening our schools.